Arnavparashar/StockLens/README.md

 👨‍💻 Developer

 Built by Arnav Parashar
-Final-year IT student at VIT Vellore, focused on clean UI and practical data applications.
+Final-year IT student at VIT Vellore, practical data aanalytics.

 📄 License